wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

     (2) The District Court Judge, together with the said person, shall have power to hold the inquiry at such times and places as the Minister appoints, and shall report on the cause of the accident to the Minister.

-    (3) With respect to the summoning and attendance of witnesses at or upon any such inquiry, and the examination of witnesses upon oath, every such District Court Judge shall have all the powers which he would have or might exercise in any case within his ordinary jurisdiction under the [Summary Proceedings Act 1957][70].
+    (3) With respect to the summoning and attendance of witnesses at or upon any such inquiry, and the examination of witnesses upon oath, every such District Court Judge shall have all the powers which he would have or might exercise in any case within his ordinary jurisdiction under the [Criminal Procedure Act 2011][70].

     (4) For the purposes of this section and of [section 22][37] the expression _serious bodily injury_ means an injury which is likely to incapacitate the sufferer for work for at least 48 hours.